 Improve the art of thinking, engagement and collaboration.

 In an evolving world, the BA equips you with the ability to think critically, communicate ideas effectively, and to understand complex problems facing society.
+The result?
+92.9% of BA grads are employed within 6 months —one of the highest employment rates of Ontario universities!

 As a BA student, you'll have most of your classes in the MacKinnon Building.
 In the heart of campus, it's home to the performing arts and the International Institute for Critical Studies in Improvisation.